Http methods and status codes for rest API SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about http methods and status codes for rest api from the Build a Flask REST API from Scratch topical map.
+Plan and write a publish-ready informational article for http methods and status codes for rest API with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Build a Flask REST API from Scratch topical map.
 It sits in the Fundamentals of REST and Flask content group.

 HTTP methods and status codes for REST APIs define which HTTP verbs (GET, POST, PUT, PATCH, DELETE) map to CRUD semantics and which response classes (1xx–5xx) indicate outcome; for example, create operations should return 201 Created with a Location header, successful reads return 200 OK, idempotent updates use PUT, and DELETE is idempotent by RFC 7231.
 This mapping relies on the HTTP/1.1 semantics and common REST principles so that clients can cache safe methods and retry idempotent calls without changing server state unexpectedly.
 Tooling such as OpenAPI generators and HTTP clients rely on consistent semantics to generate SDKs and cache rules and enable proper caching and retry behavior.